 Again, the thing to remember is that all of these issues take time to accomplish, and knowing this in advance can significantly lower your stress level and temper your expectations.
 Selling the units will be the most critical factor in realizing profits and satisfying any financial obligations.
 The marketing and brokering of the condominium will be extremely important and also time-consuming.
 Choosing the right broker and marketing plan can require an incredible amount of time and involvement at the outset.
 Know that this will be a time for you as an investor or developer to be involved in many different activities and that your decision-making skills will be put to the test on a daily basis.

 If you are launching your first development project, or are a seasoned veteran developer, it is best to seek professional legal advice.
-The Milwaukee condominium attorneys at Kerkman Wagner & Dunn have over 50 combined years of experience in business and condominium law.
+The Milwaukee condominium attorneys at Kerkman & Dunn have over 50 combined years of experience in business and condominium law.
 Contact us today for more information on how we can help you achieve your goals in developing a real estate business project.